base-angewandte/image-backend/docs/install.md

   git checkout develop
   ```

-- Check and adapt settings:
+- Check and adapt settings (if you need more details on the single settings, then the comments in the skeleton env
+  files give you, take a look at the [](./configuration.md) section) :

   ```bash
   # env